By-Laws of the Board of Trustees

 The standing committee of the Board of Trustees shall be

-The Audit Committee shall consist of three (3) to four (4) Trustees with the Executive Vice President as an advisor.
+The Audit Committee shall consist of three (3) to four (4) Trustees with the Vice President of Finance and Administration as an advisor.
 The Audit Committee shall receive and examine the audit of the College finances and make such recommendations as it may deem appropriate.
 The committee shall meet as necessary and furnish to the Board of Trustees minutes of their committee meetings.

 CONFLICT OF INTEREST

 A trustee shall be considered to have a conflict of interest if (a) such Trustee has or appears to have existing or potential financial or other interests which impair or might reasonably appear to impair such member’s independent, unbiased judgment in the discharge of his or her responsibilities to the College, or (b) such Trustee is aware that a member of his or her family (which for purposes of this paragraph shall be a spouse, parent, siblings, children, partner and any other relative if the latter reside in the same household as the Trustee), or any organization in which such Trustee (or member of his or her family) is an officer, director, employee, member, partner, trustee, or controlling stockholder, has such existing or potential financial or other interest.
 All Trustees shall disclose to the Board any possible conflict of interest at the earliest practicable time.
 No Trustee shall vote on any matter, under consideration at a Board or committee meeting, in which such Trustee has a conflict of interest.
 The minutes of such meeting shall reflect that a disclosure was made and that the Trustee having a conflict of interest abstained from voting.
 Any Trustee, who is uncertain whether a conflict of interest may exist in any matter, may request the Board of Trustees to resolve the questions by majority vote.